recepdmr/consul-demo/README.md

-# How to use consul dotnet 5 for configuration management
+# How to use consul with dotnet 5 for configuration management

 ##### 1. Starting consul with docker